mrchilliballs/user-manager/README.md

 ```

 # Building
 You will need Rust's toolchain installed.
-On Unix-like OSs, you can enter the following in your terminal, and follow the instructions.
+On Unix-like OSes, you can enter the following in your terminal, and follow the instructions.
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```